zeek/zeek-docs/doc/scripts/base/frameworks/input/main.zeek.rst

    Forces the current input to be checked for changes.

-   :id: string value identifying the stream.
+   :param id: string value identifying the stream.

    :returns: true on success and false if the named stream was not found.